skuid/skuid-labs/experiments/pages/dependentNormalPageConverter/README.md

 ## Future improvement ideas

 - Allow some form of import for reference principal pages
-- _Child page_ to a _normal page_: Instead of dumping all components vertically into the XML, convert the each `pageregion` component into a Responsive Grid in order to maintain some visual similarity to the original page.
+- _Dependent page_ to a _normal page_: Instead of dumping all components vertically into the XML, convert the each `pageregion` component into a Responsive Grid in order to maintain some visual similarity to the original page.
-- _Normal page_ to a _child page_: Allow users to select which page region they would like to place their components in.
+- _Normal page_ to a _dependent page_: Allow users to select which page region they would like to place their components in.

 ## Sources and other notes